Migraine – Symptoms, Causes and Treatment

 Types of Migraines

-- Acute Migraine – Acute migraine lasts anywhere between 4 -72 hours.
+- Acute Migraine – Acute migraine lasts anywhere between 4 and 72 hours.

 - Chronic Migraine – Chronic migraine is having headaches for 15 days a month for more than 3 months.

-- Migraine with brainstem aura – A combination of visual, sensory, and language symptoms with at least two brainstem symptoms including Slurring of speech, vertigo, ringing or buzzing sensation in the ears, double vision, imbalance and decreased level of consciousness.
-Some patients do not present with aura and end up directly with headaches.
+- Migraine with brainstem aura – A combination of visual, sensory, and language symptoms with at least two brainstem symptoms, including slurring of speech, vertigo, ringing or buzzing sensation in the ears, double vision, imbalance, and decreased level of consciousness.
+Some patients do not present with an aura and end up with headaches.

 Symptoms of Migraine